 So, are termites harmless to people?

 While the bite of a soldier termite is mostly harmless and termites are not known to spread diseases or inject venom, they are not entirely harmless.
-They can impact your health in an indirect way.
+They can indirectly impact your health.
 Subterranean termites cause damage that can promote mold issues in your home.
 This can result in mysterious health problems and frustrating health costs.
-If you or someone in your home is experiencing chronic nasal stuffiness, throat irritation, wheezing, coughing, eye irritation or skin irritation, you might have a mold problem.
+If you or someone in your home is experiencing chronic nasal stuffiness, throat irritation, wheezing, coughing, eye irritation, or skin irritation, you might have a mold problem.
 If you do, you could have a termite problem as well.

 The real danger termites present

 Property damage is the real threat termites pose.
 Subterranean termites cost U.S. property owners over $5 billion annually.
 These insects come up from the ground and feed on the inside of the wood in man-made structures.
 Over time, this damage can create serious structural issues.
 Walls can begin to bulge.
 Floors can begin to sink.
 Ceilings can begin to dip.
 And your doors and windows can begin to stick or open and close without resistance.
 If not caught early, these insects can total a home.
 That might not be dangerous to your health but it will definitely be dangerous to your savings account.

 A big mistake many homeowners make is believing that their home insurance policy will cover termite damage.
 Most policies do not.
 This is because termite damage is considered to be preventable through routine maintenance.
 If your home is destroyed, the insurance company is likely to consider it to be your fault.